 Treatment Options for Patients

 While spider veins showing up anywhere on the body can be a concern for individuals, those that show up as colorful webs on the face particularly tend to find men and women heading out in pursuit of answers and solutions.
 Fortunately, great advances in cosmetic technology and techniques mean that patients today can move well-beyond options such as vein stripping and enjoy a variety of treatments for veins that are both non-invasive and offer up minimal to non-existent recovery times.
 Among these treatment options, VeinWave treatment has made its way to the top of the list for those patients looking for a safe, effective, and non-invasive route to treating spider veins.

 Benefits of VeinWave

-The precision that VeinWave offers up when treating spider veins makes it a wonderful option for those patients that are looking to reduce or eliminate problematic veins that are considered too small in size to benefit from sclerotherapy.
+The precision that VeinWave treatment offers up when treating spider veins makes it a wonderful option for those patients that are looking to reduce or eliminate problematic veins that are considered too small in size to benefit from sclerotherapy.
 VeinWave can be used anywhere on the body but Veinwave results show best on those looking to remove spider veins from the face.

 Once the treatment site has been clearly marked by the attending physician, VeinWave begins with the insertion of a very small and insulated needle injected near the problematic vein.
 Using thermocoagulation, VeinWave heats the vein to the point of closure without causing damage to surrounding tissue.
 The needle used with VeinWave is so small that local anesthetic isn’t required to maintain comfort standards for patients and there’s generally no evidence of the needle in the way of scarring or incision marks once the treatment is complete.
 In total, patients can expect this process to take around 15 minutes and normal, everyday activities can be resumed as soon as treatment is done.
 Be sure to contact us to learn more about the VeinWave treatment cost.